MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-record-call.md

    1. Select the **Video** button from the bottom tool pane.

-   2. Air tap when you are ready to record.
+   2. Air tap when you're ready to record.

    3. To stop recording, do the **Start Gesture**, and then press the **Video** button.